Go Back Up

 • Your individual or group health coverage year ends in the middle of the calendar year, and you don't renew it

-If you voluntarily drop your current health plan or lose coverage because you didn't pay your premiums or provide required documentation to the exchange, you won't qualify for a special enrollment period.
+Suppose you voluntarily dropped your current health plan or lost coverage because you didn't pay your health insurance premiums or provide the required documentation to the exchange.
+In that case, you won't qualify for a special enrollment period.

 Losing eligibility for Medicaid or CHIP